AndrewNg/Lucy/README.md

   * You should see Lucy request access to your microphone.
 Give her access!
 6. Open a new page (say [Google](http://google.com)) and click on Lucy's extension icon located on the right side of the navigation bar
 7. Say "Lucy" and wait for a ding
 8. You're good to go!
 Give it commands like "search for HackPrinceton", "go to CNN", "scroll down", or even "click the link about the Final Four".
-Quick note—if you don't say anything for more than 10 seconds, Lucy will go to sleep because she doesn't want to eavesdrop on you.
+Quick note—if you don't say anything for more than 10 seconds, Lucy will go to sleep because she doesn't want to eavesdrop on you and you'll hear a little swooping sound.
 Say "Lucy" again to wake her up for more commands.

-We don't have a great way of shutting Lucy off right now (she gets attached easily).
+We don't have a great way of shutting Lucy completely off right now (she gets attached easily).
 The easiest way is to go to chrome://extensions and click "view background page" under Lucy.
 Refresh the console window that pops up to turn her off.
+This is also a good way to reset Lucy if you're having any difficulty.

 # Commands
 Right now Lucy supports the following actions: